Snaipe/Criterion/doc/intro.rst

 Introduction
 ============

-Criterion is a dead-simple, non-intrusive testing framework for the C programming language.
+Criterion is a dead-simple, non-intrusive unit testing framework for C and C++.

 Philosophy
 ----------